This feature allows you to view your educational path, if you enrolled in previous years

 3) Making judgements

-At the end of the course, the student will write a report to demonstrate its ability to evaluate the technological, regulatory and safety issues related to the manufacturing of a conventional or innovative dosage form.
+exam on the technological part, to demonstrate the ability to evaluate technological, regulatory and safety issues related to the manufacturing of a conventional or innovative dosage form.

 4) Communication skills